Russian court dress

 Russian court dress was a special regulated style of clothing that aristocrats and courtiers at the Russian imperial court in the 19th-20th centuries had to follow.
 Clothing regulations for courtiers and those invited to the court are typical for most European monarchies, from the 17th century to the present.
 In Russia, court etiquette and, accordingly, court dress ceased to exist in 1917 due to the abolition of the monarchy.
+This style of clothing, especially the woman's dress is known for its long drape sleeves that resemble capes that have a point at the end of each and a sash, which was made popular in the modern world by the 1956 film Anastasia and the 1997 animated film Anastasia.

 Women's Dress

 The first attempts to officially regulate the ladies' court dress date back to the end of the 18th century, during the reign of Paul I. Women during the coronation celebrations were ordered to wear robes (Pannier dresses in Pre-Empire styles) made of black velvet with a train of the same material.
 Countess and maid of honour Varvara Golovina writes that during the coronation "everyone was in full dress: court dresses appeared for the first time."
 The first mentions of 'Russian dress' date back to the 1700s, meaning an outfit that borrowed the cut and some features from traditional Russial folk costume, and looked like a Sarafan.
-Russian dresses were presented my Alexander I to Prussian women who arrived in Saint Petersburg for the betrothal of Grand Duchess Catherine Pavlovna to Duke George of Oldenburg in 1809.
+Russian dresses were presented by Alexander I to Prussian women who arrived in Saint Petersburg for the betrothal of Grand Duchess Catherine Pavlovna to Duke George of Oldenburg in 1809.

-At the coronation of Nikolai I in 1826, according to the French writer Jacques-Francois Anselot :
+At the coronation of Nikolai I in 1826, according to the French writer Jacques-François Ancelot:

-"Women were supposed to appear in national costume, and only a few disobeyed this order.
-The national attire, coquettishly modified and luxuriously decorated, imparted a piquant originality to ladies' costumes.
-Women's headdresses. a kind of diadem made of silk, embroidered with gold and silver, shone with diamonds.
-A corset adorned with sapphires and emeralds encased her chest in sparkling armor, and from under s short skirt, legs in silk stocking and embroidered shoes were visible.
-Long braids with large bows at the ends fell on the shoulders of the girls."